olamy/saml-plugin/doc/TROUBLESHOOTING.md

 at java.lang.Thread.run(Thread.java:748)
 ```
 * Click on logout button, then hit the Jenkins sign-in again.
-* Clear the cookies in your browser or Go to Azure and sign out of the user name, then hit the Jenkins sign-in again.
+* Clear the cookies in your browser or Go to Azure and sign out of the username, then hit the Jenkins sign-in again.
-* The max lifetime of the Access Token in Azure AD seems to be 24 hours where the refresh token can live for a maximum of 14 days (if the access token expires the refresh token is used to try to obtain a new access token).
+* The max lifetime of the Access Token in Azure AD seems to be 24 hours when the refresh token can live for a maximum of 14 days (if the access token expires the refresh token is used to try to obtain a new access token).
 The Jenkins setting in Configure Global Security > SAML Identity Provider Settings > Maximum Authentication Lifetime is 24 hours (86400 in seconds) upping this to 1209600 (which is 14 days in seconds/the max lifetime of the Refresh Token).
 * Enable the advanced "force authentication" setting is another workaround.